 There is an undeniable trend in the growth of popularity with bamboo material and clothing.
 It is soft, silky and apparently very “eco-friendly”.

 Naturally there were enough compelling reasons for us to investigate whether bamboo clothing or socks makes sense for us.
-In fact I even bought bamboo baby clothing for my own kids and I loved them until I did more research… and we were quite surprised with our findings.
+In fact I even bought bamboo baby clothing for my own kids and I loved them until I did more research… and I was quite surprised with the findings.

-Contrary to popular opinion and claims, Bambo fibre used in industrial textile production is not considered a natural fibre.
-GOTS - the highest standards and certification for organic textiles makes the following statement.
+Contrary to popular opinion and claims, bamboo fibre used in industrial textile production is not considered a natural fibre.
+GOTS - the highest standards and certification for organic textiles makes the following statement:

 The FTC states: “the soft textiles you see labeled ‘bamboo’ don’t contain any part of the bamboo plant.
 They are made from bamboo that has been processed into rayon using toxic chemicals.
 When bamboo is processed into rayon, no trace of the original plant is left.”